 To print on your printer, you can PRESS <FCN> o 1 p.
 This will tell your printer to stop after each page so that you can insert another sheet of paper.
 To continue printing, PRESS c.
 If you have continuous feed paper, you should instead PRESS <FCN> o 1 c p.
-With this command, Fleet System 2 will
+With this command, Fleet System will continue printing non-stop until all of the variable information in the Extra Text area is used.
+As the blocks are filled in the text, they are displayed on your screen, then the entire letter is printed.
+If, for any reason, you need to halt the printing, you can PRESS <ARROW LEFT>.

 For page by page printing -- <FCN> o 1 p

 For continuous printing -- <FCN> o 1 c p

 Halt printing (temporarily) -- <ARROW LEFT>

 Resume print after halt -- c